 - 1/8 teaspoon pepper

 Note on Sauce: Many Ranchero sauces contain just a touch of vinegar which lends a slightly sweet/sour vibe.
-If you’d like, add about 1/2 teaspoon white or apple cider vinegar when adding the sauce, stock and spices.
+If you’d like, add about 1/2 teaspoon white or apple cider vinegar to the sauce.
 Increase sugar to 2 teaspoons.

 - 1/4 cup to 1/3 cup of milk, half and half or cream